tensorflow/docs/site/en/guide/feature_columns.md

 ``` python
 3 =  81**0.25
 ```

-Note that this is just a general guideline; you can set the number of embedding dimensions as you please.
+Note: This is just a general guideline; you can set the number of embedding dimensions as you please.

 Call `tf.feature_column.embedding_column` to create an `embedding_column` as